burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

 ## What is a Normalization and what is Scalling?

 #### [Normalization](https://en.wikipedia.org/wiki/Normalization_(statistics))
-In the standard sence, normalization refers to the process of adjusting value distribution range to fit into **<-1, 1>**.
+In the standard sence, normalization refers to the process of adjusting value distribution range to fit into **<-1, 1>** (id doesn't have to be exact -1 to 1 but within the same order of magnitude so the range ).
 Standard normalization is done by **subtracting mean value from each value in the set and dividing result by the standard diviation**.

 $$
 {\frac {x-\mu }{\sigma }}